Privacy and Legal

 Our activities can require us to collect sensitive information.
 For more details, see the section ‘Sensitive information is subject to greater restrictions’ below.

 Personal information may be collected by way of forms filled out by you or your family members (including online forms), emails, telephone conversations, online user-generated content, face-to-face meetings and interviews.
-Where necessary and with your consent, we supplement the information we receive from you with information from third party sources, such as your sponsor, employer, nominating organisation or government agencies such as DIBP or the AAT.
+Where necessary and with your consent, we supplement the information we receive from you with information from third-party sources, such as your sponsor, employer, nominating organisation or government agencies such as DHA or the AAT.

 How do we use and disclose personal information?